-Objective 6: Identify hypotheses and conclusions in relevant ethnographic literature and other survey research and explore with Division of Subsistence quantitative data (chapters 1 and 3).
+Identify hypotheses and conclusions in relevant ethnographic literature and other survey research and explore with Division of Subsistence quantitative data (chapters 1 and 3).

 RQ4 (What are the ecological, economic, social, and cultural factors associated with the changes and trends documented in subsistence production?) was further examined with qualitative data in Chapter 3.
 Little support could be found for lingering environmental EVOS effects being the primary driver in the downward trends of resource diversity.
 Instead, respondents blamed a combination of outside pressures (like charter boats and sport hunters) and localized pressure on easily accessible resources (like marine invertebrates).
 In addition, many respondents cited barriers to knowledge transfer from older to younger generations.
 These barriers included a perceived diminished role of elders as they passed away without being replaced, youth's lack of interest in traditional skills, distractions associated with digital technology, and broader value shifts away from traditional cultural values like providing for the community.
 Another common theme in responses was the negative impact of monetary compensation in the years following EVOS.
 Numerous respondents expressed that the abrupt influx of cash made people accustomed to commercial foods and enabled a shift from community production to individual ownership of equipment that could not be maintained.
-The problem of lacking resources to maintain equipment was compounded by the resulting pressure on local and easily accessible resources (which quickly become depleted) and the reliance on dependable resources that only a small percentage of households have the ability to harvest.
+The problem of lacking resources (which quickly become depleted) and the reliance on dependable resources that only a small percentage of households have the ability to harvest.
 These responses may help explain the degree of shift towards a very small percentage of households harvesting the majority of resources in 2014, and away from diverse resource use to reliance on a few select, more reliable resources such as salmon.